-Anyone interested in learning how to use CAD software should find Tinkercad’s step-by-step processes helpful.
+Anyone interested in learning how to use CAD 3D modeling software should find Tinkercad’s step-by-step processes helpful.
 Unlike other CAD software designed for engineering professionals, Tinkercad uses simple language and illustrations to help users navigate its platform.

 You can use Tinkercad to: